kf5131/NNFS/README.md

 python examples/mnist_example.py
 ```

-This will run the MNIST example and print the results to the console.
-Expect to see the accuracy of ~80% after 200 epochs.
+This will run the MNIST example, print the results, and show a plot of the loss over time to the console.
+Expect to see the accuracy of ~87% after 200 epochs.